NeonKnightOA/oacmpvol1/docs/OACMP1-Readme.txt

 pelya - Test server, bugfixing.
 Moixie - Mapping.
 fromhell - Detail textures.
-The above and everyone else who cared at the OA forums - Testing.
+The above and everyone else who cared at the OA forums and OA Discord - Testing.
 Yves "evillair" Allaire - evil* textures. [nicked from Nexuiz] Simon "sock" O'Callaghan - egyptsoc* textures. [nicked from Nexuiz, permission is in the "docs" folder]